s26766-pj/nai/lab3/README.md

-# Movie Recommendation System - Lab 3
+# Movie and Series Recommendation System - Lab 3 - NAI

 A graphical user interface application for exploring personalized movie recommendations using Item-based Collaborative Filtering with Cosine Similarity.